Fort Stark in New Castle NH.

 Stark, remember that it is located in a quiet neighborhood and is at the end of

 a dead end street.
-You will often see people walking and on bikes so go slow and
+You will often see people walking and on bikes so go slow,

-use caution.
+use caution and respect the landowner's rights.
 There is also a private home right next to Fort Stark.

 When you get to Fort